 There is a thick connective tissue that runs the entire length of the bottom of the human foot.
 It starts on the five toes and extends to the bottom of the heel.
-This tissue is known as the plantar fascia.
+This tissue is known as the plantar fascia and acts as a shock absorber that supports the arch in the foot.
 While running, runners land on the heels of the feet and then raise themselves on the toes before shifting the weight onto the other foot.
 This causes the plantar fascia to come under strain and when the strain becomes too much, the plantar fascia is likely to tear.
-Even if there is no tearing the strain can be felt and is an indication of plantar fasciitis.
+Even if there is no tearing the strain can be felt and is an indication of plantar fasciitis, also known as plantar heel syndrome (PHPS).
 Mountain climbers, aerobics practitioners, and hikers can also become afflicted by plantar fasciitis due to constant strain on the plantar fascia during their exertions.

-Deep Tissue Massage is a technique that concentrates on the deeper muscle tissues by applying deep finger pressure on the fascia, Achilles heel, and calf muscles through slow strokes.
+Deep tissue massage is a technique that concentrates on the deeper muscle tissues by applying deep finger pressure on the fascia, Achilles heel, and calf muscles through slow strokes.
 The muscle fibers can be followed or pressure can be applied across tendons.
 Deep tissue massage can help to release the muscle tension, break scar tissue, and lead to its elimination.
 It concentrates on specific areas, leading to soreness before and after the massage, yet the results are definite and can be felt within just a couple of days.

 Deep tissue massage loosens the muscle tissues, remove muscle toxins, and ensure proper circulation of blood and oxygen which had been affected by plantar fasciitis.
 Following the treatment, it is advisable to drink a lot of water to help remove the toxins from the body.
 Deep tissue massage is not recommended, however, if there are any open wounds on the plantar fascia or in nearby areas.
 It has to be avoided if surgery has taken place and if other conditions like osteoporosis exist.
 Persons who have a history of blood clots should also not undergo deep massage therapy as these blood clots can be displaced and get to areas where they cause greater problems.